openstreetmap/stateofthemap-2024/sessions/87HBBY.md

 ## Disaster hackathon 2.0 in Bangladesh
 _by Ibtehal_

-## YouthMappas activities an growth in Sri Lanka
+## Impact of anticipatory mapping in disaster preparedness
-_by Sajeevini Sivajothy_
+_by Jacques Niyigena_

 ## Geospatial conference Tanzania (GIS day) November 15-16 2024)
 _by Kawamala Antidius_

 ## Discover the UN maps learning hub!
-_by Sevevin Menavo_

-## Impact of anticipatory mapping in disaster preparedness
-_by Jacques Niyigena
+_by Séverin Ménard_